Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Detailed Related Work

-\paragraph{Jailbreak Attacks.} Jailbreak attacks against LLMs have evolved from simple manual prompt crafting to sophisticated automated techniques, including optimization-based attacks \citep{zou2023universal, chao2025jailbreaking, wang2025pig, zhou2025dsn, gu2024agent, zhao2023evaluating}, role-playing attacks \citep{shah2023scalable, li2023deepinception}, token manipulation attacks~\citep{yu2025mind, yu2024llm, jiang2024artprompt}, in-context learning~\citep{anil2024many, zheng2024improved, wei2023jailbreak}, and multi-turn conversation exploits \citep{chao2025jailbreaking, russinovich2024great, ren2024llms}.
-Sorry-bench~\citep{xie2024sorry} evaluates the refusal behaviors of LLMs against unsafe prompts under a fine-grained taxonomy and diverse strategies, including linguistic characteristics and the formatting of prompts. \textbf{Multimodal jailbreaks} introduce additional complexity by exploiting the vision-language interface through adversarial or out-of-distribution images \citep{qi2024visual, jeong2025playing, shayegani2023jailbreak}, prompt manipulation~\citep{zhao2025jailbreaking, qraitem2024vision}, and cross-modal prompt injection \citep{schlarmann2023adversarial, zhang2024self, bagdasaryan2023abusing, gong2025figstep, wang2024jailbreak, liu2025visualdan}.
+\textbf{Multimodal jailbreaks} introduce additional complexity by exploiting the vision-language interface through adversarial or out-of-distribution images \citep{qi2024visual,jeong2025playing,dou2024adversarial}, prompt manipulation \citep{zhao2025jailbreaking, qraitem2024vision}, and cross-modal prompt injection \citep{gong2025figstep,wang2024jailbreak}.
+Recent work further targets the model’s reasoning process itself, for example by embedding harmful intent within gamified, puzzle-like tasks that induce cognitive overload and goal-driven reasoning, thereby reducing safety awareness and increasing attack success rates \citep{hu2026gambit}.
 There have been multiple works that attempt to explore a systematic and comprehensive evaluation of the robustness of multimodal large language models.
-For example, JailbreakV-28K \citep{luo2024jailbreakv}, MMJ-Bench~\citep{weng2025mmj}, and MM-SafetyBench \citep{liu2024mm} provide large-scale datasets of LLM-transfer attacks and query-relevant image attacks, respectively.
-These works highlight the increasing sophistication and diversity of attack strategies, motivating the need for robust, generalizable detection methods and evaluation frameworks.
+For example, JailbreakV-28K \citep{luo2024jailbreakv}, MMJ-Bench \citep{weng2025mmj}, and MM-SafetyBench \citep{liu2024mm} provide large-scale datasets of LLM-transfer attacks and query-relevant image attacks.
+They highlight the increasing sophistication and diversity of attack strategies, motivating the need for robust, generalizable detection methods and evaluation frameworks.